Jaws: The Revenge: Casting

-The first day we were to work together I was nervous as a school girl.
+The first day we were to work together I was nervous as a schoolgirl.
 We were shooting a Junkanoo Festival with noisy drums and hundreds of extras.
 But he never faltered in his concentration and he put me completely at ease.
 It was all so natural.
 He's an extraordinary actor – and just a nice human being.

 Caine had mixed feelings about both the production and the final version.
 He thinks that it was a first for him to be involved with someone his own age in a film.
 He compares the relationship between two middle-aged people to the romance between two teenagers.
 Although disappointed not to be able to collect an Academy Award because of filming in the Bahamas, he was glad to be involved in the film.
 In the press release, he explains that "it is part of movie history ... the original was one of the great all-time thrillers.
 I thought it might be nice to be mixed up with that.
 I liked the script very much."
 However, Caine later claimed: "I have never seen it [the film], but by all accounts it is terrible.
 However, I have seen the house that it built, and it is terrific!"
 In his 1992 autobiography What's it All About?, he says that the film "will go down in my memory as the time when I won an Oscar, paid for a house and had a great holiday.
 Not bad for a flop movie."

 Lance Guest played Ellen's eldest son Mike.
 Guest had dropped out of his sophomore year at UCLA (1981) to appear in another sequel to a horror classic; Halloween II.
 Karen Young played his wife Carla.
 She commended the director's emphasis upon characterization.